top of page

 These occupations can change over time depending on the demand by employers in the province.
 Not all provinces have PNP programs for semi-skilled workers.
 If you are a semi-skilled worker, you will not have a pathway to Canada PR if you work in a province without a semi-skilled worker PNP program.

-Some examples of PNPs for semi-skilled workers are the Alberta Immigrant Nominee Program (AINP) Entry Level and Semi-Skilled Worker stream, the British Columbia Provincial Nominee Program (BCPNP) Entry Level and Semi-Skilled Worker stream, and the Saskatchewan Immigrant Nominee Program (SINP) Semi-Skilled Agriculture Worker stream.
+Some examples of PNPs for semi-skilled workers are the Alberta Advantage Immigrant Program (AAIP) Entry Level and Semi-Skilled Worker stream, the British Columbia Provincial Nominee Program (BC PNP) Entry Level and Semi-Skilled Worker stream, and the Saskatchewan Immigrant Nominee Program (SINP) Semi-Skilled Agriculture Worker stream.

 International Student Graduates: